nuxeo/nuxeo-elements/README.md

 ## Quickstart

-We recommend that you use [Polyserve](https://github.com/PolymerLabs/polyserve) which you can install via:
+We recommend that you use [Polymer CLI](https://github.com/Polymer/polymer-cli) which you can install via:

-    npm install -g polyserve
+    npm install -g polymer-cli

-And you can run it via:
+Then you can run a local web server via:

-    polyserve -p 3000
+    polymer serve -p 3000

 Once running, you can checkout the docs and demos at `http://localhost:3000/components/nuxeo-ui-elements/`.

 ## Tests

-Install Web Component Tester via:

-    npm install -g web-component-tester

-Execute the tests by running:

-    wct
+To run tests use:

+    polymer test

 ## Documentation